Workshops for Backyard Composting

 Workshop Composting Events:

-These workshops will be provided on both weekdays and weekends to accommodate your access to this training series.
+These workshops are free of charge for Kitsap County residents and will be provided on both weekday and weekend schedules to accommodate access to this training series.
+Registration is required.

 Our Compost Demonstration site (Located at: Blueberry Park, 737 SylvanWay, Bremerton, WA 98310) provided in partnership with WSU Kitsap Master Gardeners and Bremerton City Parks & Recreation.